ckan/ckan/doc/plugins.rst

 commonly ``SingletonPlugin``.

-It must also implement one of the plugin interfaces exposed in ``ckan.plugins``.
-The choice of this interface determines the functionality the plugin is expected to provide.
+It must also implement one of the plugin interfaces exposed in ``ckan.plugins.interfaces``.
+The choice interface determines the functionality the plugin is expected to provide.

 See the `ckan.plugins API documentation`_ for a complete list of available interfaces.